 Payment of Scholarships

-Scholarship America processes J. Thomas Gavin Memorial scholarship payments on behalf of the Maine Credit Union League and Synergent.
+Scholarship America processes scholarship payments on behalf of Maine Credit Union League and Synergent.
+Payment is made in one installment in early August.
+The award may be used for education related expenses.

 Awards will be distributed upon proof of successful completion of fall term with a minimum grade point average of 2.0 on a 4.0 scale (or its equivalent) and proof of enrollment for spring term.
 The employee parent must remain employed at the time awards are paid.
 Checks are mailed to each recipient’s home address and are made payable to the school for the student.